FrancoNordinelli/FrancoNordinelli/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on OverCome The Barrier
+- 🔭 I’m currently working on Iké Argentina and Overcme the Barrier
 - 🌱 I’m currently learning  Programmer Analyst & Bachelor in Systems

 - 📫 How to reach me:  <a href="https://www.linkedin.com/in/franco-nordinelli/">![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)